Background and History

 The Peace silver dollar was issued from December 1921 through 1935.
 Both the obverse and the reverse were designed by Anthony de Francisci who won a competition sponsored by the Federal Commission of Fine Arts.
 Lady Liberty portrayed on the obverse was modeled by his 23-year-old wife Teresa Cafarelli.
 The Pittman Act of 1918 dictated that the United States Treasury strike millions of silver dollars.

-However, the new Peace dollar design was not ready for production and Morgan dollars were minted instead.
+However, the new Peace dollar design was not ready for production in early 1921 and Morgan dollars were minted instead.

 |Issuing Government||United States of America|